buidlers-fm/catalog/docs/tester_guide.md

 # 💌 hey stranger,

 As I'm sure you're well aware, you've entered an app in its alpha/beta phase of testing and development, which means the place is essentially one big construction zone.
+(You can read the [changelog](https://catalog.fyi/changelog) for details.)
 Watch your head!

 There are a few things that are good for you to know about the app, and its current and future state.